gbechara/gcpdemos/devopsdemo1/README.md

 You can either
  - Use the <a href="https://cloud.google.com/binary-authorization/docs/creating-attestors-console" target="_blank">console</a>
  - Use this <a href="https://cloud.google.com/architecture/binary-auth-with-cloud-build-and-gke" target="_blank">tutorial</a> in relation with cloudbuid
- - Use this <a href="https://cloud.google.com/binary-authorization/docs/multi-project-setup-cli" target="_blank">muti-project</a> practice, this might be a best practice you will want to enforce
+ - Use this <a href="https://cloud.google.com/binary-authorization/docs/multi-project-setup-cli" target="_blank">multi-project</a> practice, this might be a best practice you will want to enforce
+ - Use this <a href="https://cloud.google.com/binary-authorization/docs/cloud-build" target="_blank">tutorial</a>

+The easiest way for this demo is to use the console to create a binauthz attestors named **built-by-cloud-build** in **binauthz-attestors** using a **global** keyversion-location and a keyversion key named **binauthz-signing-key**.

+Then you need to create the adequate permissions for the SA used by cloudbuild :
 ```
 # Permission cloudkms.cryptoKeyVersions.viewPublicKey
 gcloud projects add-iam-policy-binding $GOOGLE_CLOUD_PROJECT_ID \